luximetr/AnyFormatKit/README.md

 customFormatter.formattedText(from: "111222333444") // 111-222custom333-444
 ```

-You can also set own symbol in pattern
+You can also set your own symbol in the pattern

 ```swift
 let cardFormatter = TextFormatter(textPattern: "XXXX XXXX XXXX XXXX", patternSymbol: "X")